arXiv/accessibility2024/source/index.md

 <div style="clear:both;"></div>

 <div class="highlight">
-  <h2>The Forum has arrived!</h2>
+  <h2>The Forum has passed but you can sign up for recordings</h2>
-  <p>The Forum is taking place during the first two weeks of September.
-You can still <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Sign up</a> to get webinar links, receive updates, and be informed of session recordings. it is free, virtual, and open to everyone.</p>
+  <p>The Forum took place during the first two weeks of September.
+You can still <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Sign up</a> to be informed when session recordings are ready, or hear about future sessions.
+All arXiv events are free, virtual, and open to everyone.</p>

-  <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank" class="button-reg">Sign up for the Forum</a>
+  <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank" class="button-reg">Sign up</a>

   <img src="../assets/forum-logotype-with-logo.svg" role="presentation" alt="arxiv forum logotype saying accessibility 2024" class="mkd-img-right">
   <div style="clear:both;"></div>